influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 StatefulSet.
 Kubernetes does not allow this field to be removed from an existing StatefulSet during an in-place `helm upgrade`.

+For existing 0.6.x releases using `objectStorage.type=file`, back up `objectStorage.file.dataDir` from the ingester pods before deleting them.
+File storage is intended for development/testing only, and chart 0.6.x did not mount the shared object-storage PVC at that path.

 For existing releases installed with chart 0.6.x, schedule a maintenance window, stop writes, and allow the WAL to flush to the configured object store.
 Then delete the ingester StatefulSet before upgrading.
 The old WAL PVCs are retained